Guide: All you need to know about the Gravity Forms conditional shortcode

 Use the conditional shortcode to display custom messages after the user submits your form.
 We’ll demonstrate this in our example below.

-You can use the conditional shortcode to customize the notification emails that get sent to admins after a user fills out your form.
+You can use the conditional shortcode to customize the notification emails that get sent to admins or users after a user fills out your form.

-Let’s look at the different parameters that the shortcode takes.
+Before we take a look at some practical examples, here’s an overview of the different parameters that the shortcode supports.

 The conditional shortcode has four required parameters: